panjan/blog/_drafts/heater.md

 - needle nose pliers for manipulating cables (optional)
 - USB to serial converter and jumpers for flashing the Sonoff (optional)

-## Flashing the Sonoff (optional)
+## Flashing the Sonoff

 This step is optional if you don't need integration with Home Assistant.

 Sonoff devices are relatively easy to flash.
-I've flashed mine with an alternative [firmware called Tasmota](https://github.com/arendst/Sonoff-Tasmota).
+I've flashed mine with an alternative [firmware called Sonoff Tasmota](https://github.com/arendst/Sonoff-Tasmota).
 I wanted something open-source and easy to integrate with Home Assistant.
 Some soldering and a USB-to-serial converter are required.
 There are tutorials on flashing the Sonoff available.

 > If you decide to flash the firmware, make sure to test the device with the original firmware first.